-Natural Ventilation
+Ventilation

-4.5 Maximum use of natural ventilation is appropriate in most circumstances and is a more sustainable option than air conditioning systems.
+4.5 Maximising natural ventilation is appropriate in most circumstances and is usually a more sustainable option than air conditioning systems, albeit that a building should be able to be made airtight to reduce energy demand for heating or cooling in extreme weather.
 The simplest method is to create opportunities for cross ventilation.
-Openings on opposite walls (or even adjacent walls) can draw air through a space.
-Windows should be openable, if possible, and trickle vents or other such devices should be installed to provide controllable background ventilation.
-Mechanical ventilation may be required to supplement natural ventilation but this can be very energy efficient, requiring only small levels of energy to run, yet achieve significant benefits in a development.
+Openings on opposing (or even adjacent) walls can draw air through a space.
+Windows should be openable if possible, and trickle vents or other such devices should be installed to provide controllable background ventilation.
+Mechanical ventilation may be required to supplement natural ventilation but this should be very energy efficient, requiring only small levels of energy to run, yet achieve significant benefits in a development.
 Natural ventilation can also be achieved through the use of 'passive stack effect' and pressure differentials to bring cool fresh air form outside the building without the use of mechanical systems.
 Design should ensure that cool air is introduced in summer and warm air in winter in order to reduce heating and cooling loads.